Introduction added later for clarification:

 This article is a call to non-native English speakers to stop holding the English language for something divine.
 Just because the USA have a much higher standard of living than your country doesn't mean that you should mold your use of your native language after the English language.
 English is a convenient tool for us to communicate across language barriers and nothing more.

-"The Steep Learning Curve of the English Language", written by a gentleman from Panama, really left me gasping for air in utter astonishment.
+When I heard an American gentleman in the Philippines say that the Tagalog language is difficult, I thought I had seen one of the world's greatest linguistic retards.
+But the article "The Steep Learning Curve of the English Language", written by a gentleman from Panama, really left me gasping for air in utter astonishment.
 "If you’re in the process of learning English as a second language, you probably know by now that it takes a lot of patience and concentration to make it sink into your brain."
 Hello?
 Are you sure you mean English, the language originating from England?
 You mean, your brain can master all those complicated verb forms in Spanish and you call English difficult just because occasionally one word can have several meanings??

 (In case anyone wonders, the reason why I never studied English was that by the time I began to need English, I was already so good at it that it didn't make any sense to study – all I needed was practice.)